MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the Git Credential Manager dialog, enter your lab environment credentials (Username and Password).

-#### Task 3: Create Docker image and push to Azure Container Registry
+#### Task 3: Create a Docker image and push the image to your Azure Container Registry

 Complete the following steps to create a Docker image and push the image to your Azure Container Registry.